TW-ASMP/TWDM/3-System_Hierarchies/03_physical-location_hierarchy.md

     - Spaces in Independent Buildings

 ## The Significance in the Usage of Plurals
 Where a plural noun is used, for example: Spaces in Drinking Water Treatment Plants, the entity represents a set of things.
-In the case of the example - the set spaces within the drinking water treatment plants in TW.
+In the case of the example - the set physical-locations within the drinking water treatment plants in TW.

 ## Notes